PumpkingWok/DRM-Swapper/README.md

 `yarn compile`

 ## Test contract
-If you want test it in local environment you have to install ganache-cli
+If you want test it in local environment you have to install ganache-cli and run it.

 `yarn test` (with ganache-cli installed)